Fixed-term and casual employees can be a great way to get the help you need while staying flexible.

 This is the correct approach.

 Wendy owns a shop in a busy mall.
+Wendy has two assistants and needs one more.
 Some of her previous assistants have been unreliable, so she’s wary of taking on a permanent employee.
 She decides to offer a three-month contract just in case things don’t work out.

 But using a fixed-term contract to decide if someone is suitable for a role is illegal.
-Instead, Wendy could offer a permanent contract and include a trial period.
+Instead, as a business with 19 or fewer employees, Wendy could offer a permanent contract and include a trial period.
 If she does this, Wendy must remember:

 A casual employee works for you intermittently or irregularly, eg someone called in at short notice to cover for sickness.
 They don’t have to accept every offer of work you make.